relue271/relue271/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning development and games like Python, C, React, HTML, CSS, Pascal,
+- 🌱 I’m currently learning development and games like Python, C, Pascal,